stonepros/stone/doc/releases/nautilus.rst

    For more information, see :ref:`msgr2_ceph_conf`.

 #.
 Consider enabling the :ref:`telemetry module <telemetry>` to send
-   anonymized usage statistics and crash information to the Ceph upstream developers.
+   anonymized usage statistics and crash information to the Stone upstream developers.
 To see what would be reported (without actually sending any information to anyone),::